For partnership and business-related enquiries, please get in touch.

 • Licenses: You can use your physical driver’s license from English-speaking countries for up to 6 months.
 If your license is in another language, you must carry an International Driving Permit (IDP).

 • Safety: Watch for speed limits—50km/h in towns, villages, and by schools, and 80km/h on open highways—and be alert for “island hazards” like roaming livestock or roadside pedestrians.
+It is better to go slow as people and stock can literally appear out of nowhere.

 • Pro Tip: Avoid driving at night as wandering stock and people walking on the roadsides can make this very hazardous.

-7. Practical Tips for “Island Ease”
+8. Practical Tips for “Island Ease”

 • The “Bula” Greeting: It isn’t just a hello; it’s an invitation to be part of the community.
 Always return a “Bula” with a smile and a “Bula” back.